 - Does the school have a published code of conduct, and if so, do you feel it would benefit you?

-By answering these questions, perhaps you can narrow the schools on your list to those schools with the right academic, social, and spiritual fit.
+By answering these questions, perhaps you can narrow down your list of schools to those with the right academic, social, and spiritual fit.
 Then you can take those top five or six schools and focus your energy toward applying for admission!